merawathafalan/API/README.md

 > Still in development stage

-Experiments building an API using XState.
+An experiment building an API using XState.